gnebbia/sicp_notes/lecture_notes/1_overview.md

 Computer Engineering is a very abstract field, and can deal with a huge amount of complexity.
 Hence we need ways to work with complexity.

-The pillar **technigues for controlling and managing complexity** in computer engineering are:
+The pillar **techniques for controlling and managing complexity** in computer engineering are:
 - Black-Box Abstraction;
 - Conventional Interfaces;